gleicon/ebook_cto_field_guide/index.md

 [**Disagree and commit - Wikipedia**
 *Disagree and commit is a management principle which states that individuals are allowed to disagree while a decision is…*en.wikipedia.org](https://en.wikipedia.org/wiki/Disagree_and_commit)

-In an ideal team context, discussions would not veer too far of what the culture dictates.
+Ideally discussions would not extend beyond what the culture support.
 Some people will be more laid back, others more vocal.
 Once in a while, you will have an argument but usually it settles back.
 When tech management is lacking, there will be long discussions.

-The gauge to me is that as the discussion grows, if no action is taken, no one moves, it quickly becomes meaningless.
+It is useful to me to track if no action is taken while the discussion volume increases.
+If no action is taken, no one moves, it quickly becomes meaningless.
 It becomes an ego exercise as I mentioned before for bikeshedding.

+If no action is taken, if the team is constantly discussing it will impacts delivery.

-If this is frequent and impacting delivery, the company will look for tools that makes sense looking from a high executive position: institute devices as the ARB — **Architectural Review Board**.
+The company will look for tools to help unlocking that from a high executive perspective: institute devices as the ARB — **Architectural Review Board**.
 In an attempt of not telling people what to do or owning up decisions you end up with a tribune to replicate the same discussions in public, like old Rome.
 The other common device is bringing in outside experts.

 ![ARB was set to design a better horse using Agile methods to be CI'ed.
 The committee delivered.](images/horso.jpg)